Example configuration.yaml entry alarm_control_panel: - platform: egardia host: YOUR_HOST username: YOUR_USERNAME password: YOUR_PASSWORD

 - Log in into your alarm system’s control panel.
 You will need to access http://[IP of your control panel].
 You know this already since you need it in the basic configuration from above.
 Log in to the control panel with your Egardia/Woonveilig username and password.

 - Once logged in, go to System Settings, Report and change the Server Address for your primary server to the IP or hostname of your Home Assistant machine.
-Also, update the port number 85 or to anything you like.
-The provided software that you will set up in the next steps runs on port 85 by default.
+You can leave the port number set to 52010 or change it to anything you like.
 Make sure to change the settings of the primary server otherwise the messages will not come through.
 Note that this will limit (or fully stop) the number of alarm messages you will get through Egardia’s / Woonveilig services.
 Maybe, that is just what you want.
 Make sure to save your settings by selecting ‘OK’.

 - On your Home Assistant machine run